ieee-ceda-datc/RDF-2020/README.md

 To try out the integrated OpenROAD tool, we recommend you to refer to the latest OpenROAD flow script in the following repository:

 * **OpenROAD Flow**:  https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts

+#### Multi-Bit Flip Flop (MBFF) Flow

+DATC RDF flow can be configured to perform a MBFF clustering stage after placement.
+It clusters flip-flops in the given placement and generates MBFF- mapped netlist and DEF.
+The goal is to minimize clock power by reducing the number of clock sinks and thereby the total sink pin capacitance.
+The following two flip-flop clustering algorithms have been added into the RDF-2020 flow.

+* **FlopTray**: A. B. Kahng, J. Li, and L. Wang, "Improved flop tray-based design implementation for power reduction," Proc.
+ICCAD, Nov.
+2018, pp. 1–8.

+* **Effective Mean-Shift Clustering**: Y. Chang, T.-W. Lin, I. H.-R. Jiang, and G.-J. Nam, "Graceful register clustering by effective mean shift algorithm for power and timing balancing" in Proc.
+ISPD, Apr, 2019, pp. 11–18. ([GitHub](https://github.com/waynelin567/Register_Clustering])

+The OpenROAD tool included in DATC RDF can support both MBFF clustering algorithsm.
+We included the example OpenROAD Tcl scripts for [FlopTray](./bin/mbff_clustering/flop-tray/run_openroad_flop_tray.tcl) and [Mean-Shift Clustering](./bin/mbff_clustering/mean-shift/run_openroad_mean_shift.tcl).